Feel-good story about 2 photographers competing. Won 2nd in the Cross Timbers Contest

 I handed over my one entry.
-I don't have a chance, I thought.
+I don't have a chance.

 The day of the pitches, I took my place onstage next to Alexandra.
 "This was taken on a whale watching trip," she said as she displayed her first print, a photo of five leaping dolphins.
 "It placed first in the show at my local fair."
 She proceeded to the second print, which depicted a red fox.
 "I shot this in Yosemite last year.
 I have sold five prints of it..."
 She continued to brag on each of her prints.

 "They are stunning," said one of the judges.
-"However, why do you do photography?"
+"Thank you.
+Next?"

 I stepped forward, displaying my fast shutter speed cheetah photo with the words, "This is the only photo I have that passed, yet I shot it with love.
 I took the trip of a lifetime to Africa and fulfilled my dream of shooting there.
 I have looked forward to getting a photo like this for my entire life.
 To actually go there and experience this in person was something that will always stay with me.
 While I wish more of my photos had advanced, I am grateful that this one managed to accomplish that. "

 "Thank you.
+The next and final stage of the contest will consist of the entries hanging in a gallery.
 We will make a decision and notify you of who the winners are at the awards ceremony next Tuesday," said a member of the panel.

 As we descended from the stage, Alexandra said, "You honestly think you can win against me?
 I have to win so I can maintain my winning streak and get more publications."